Modern Slavery and Human Trafficking Statement

 Future Plans

-Each year we reassess the effectiveness of the actions we have taken in the previous year to highlight modern slavery or human trafficking and use this assessment to develop our plans.
-In 2024 the University will:
+Each year we reassess the effectiveness of the actions we have taken over the previous 12 months to help combat modern slavery or human trafficking and use this assessment to develop our future plans.

-• raise the profile of Modern Slavery through training and awareness with stakeholders.
+- Continue to raise the profile of modern slavery through training and awareness with stakeholders.

 A. J. Hewitt